Working in the field of biological psychiatry for the last 9 years with the focus on brain development and affective disorders.

 - 2014 - Present Postdoc.
 Department of Physiology and Pharmacology, Karolinska Institute, Sweden.
 Supervisor: Magnus Ingelman-Sundberg

-My current project aims to reveal a prospective role of CYP2C19 enzyme in prenatal brain development and affective disorders in adulthood.
+My current project aims to reveal the role of CYP2C19 enzyme in prenatal brain development, as well as its role in adulthood in affective disorders and metabolism of psychopharmaceuticals.

 Polymorphic expression of CYP2C19 and CYP2D6 in the developing and adult human brain causing variability in cognition, risk for depression and suicide: the search for the endogenous substrates.